 General e-Filing Information

-The Court Filing Fees, Court Service Fee(s), Court Convenience Fee, and Provider Service Fee comprise your e-filing costs.
+There are several fees for e-filing: Court Filing Fees, Court Service Fee(s), Court Convenience Fee, and Provider Service Fee comprise your e-filing costs.

 - The Court Filing Fees auto-populate from the court based on the document types you select.